-In all honesty, finding healthy snacks my kids like isn’t all that difficult.
-I started their healthy eating habits when they were young, and I did my best not to stray the course.
+In all honesty, my kids really do have healthy snacking habits.
+I started these healthy eating habits when they were babies, and I did my best not to stray the course.
 I won’t lie; it wasn’t always easy.
 It certainly would have been less hassle to have handed them a sugary juice box and a microwaved corn dog and walked away.
 Once in awhile is fine, but everyday?
 No way!
 Not for my kids.

 It’s not surprising that statistics show children are not consuming enough fruits and vegetables each day.
 The U.S. Dietary Guidelines recommends four servings of fruit and five servings of vegetables for a 2,000-calorie diet.
 Unfortunately, less than 50 percent of children eat these recommended amounts.

 Healthy snacking and eating habits start when you are young.
 In our house, there is always a bowl of fresh seasonal fruit on the counter.
 My children are happy to eat the staples like apples, oranges and bananas, as well as pears, peaches, grapefruit and apricots.
 I always offer them new fruits to try and they adore figs, papaya, mango, pineapple, berries and melons.
 In the fall, we consume mass quantities of antioxidant-rich pomegranates.
 The kids’ lunch boxes always contains a fresh fruit.

 We also use vegetables for snacking, too.
 Carrots, cucumbers, snap peas, celery and bite-sized tomatoes are super kid-friendly.
 I snag extra packets of salt at some restaurants and put them in the lunch box, especially when there are little grape tomatoes or cucumbers packed in.
 It’s a Persian thing, I guess, to add salt to these veggies.